 Jane Fonda 'inspired by Greta Thunberg'

-Actress Jane Fonda was arrested for the third time at a climate change protest.

-The Hollywood star was joined by fellow actor Ted Danson at the latest "Fire Drill Fridays" demonstration in Washington DC.
+She was arrested alongside fellow actor Ted Danson at a climate protest in Washington DC.

 -